spsanderson/healthyverse/README.md

 ## Contributing

 We welcome contributions!
-Here's how you can help:
+Here’s how you can help:

 - 🐛 **Report bugs** and suggest features via [GitHub Issues](https://github.com/spsanderson/healthyverse/issues)